Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Related Work

-Sharding is a proven technique to improve databases scalability \cite{corbett2013spanner}\cite{prasaad2020handling}\cite{zamanian2020chiller}. \ifextend Data sharding is commonly used in globally distributed databases such as H-store \cite{kallman2008h}, Calvin \cite{thomson2012calvin}, Spanner \cite{corbett2013spanner}, Scatter \cite{glendenning2011scalable}, Google's Megastore \cite{baker2011megastore}, Amazon's Dynamo \cite{decandia2007dynamo}, Facebook's Tao \cite{bronson2013tao}, and E-store \cite{taft2014store} where the nodes are assumed to be crash-only and a coordinator processes transactions across shards. \fi To achieve better performance in sharding protocols, consensus protocol and transaction management have been combined \cite{mu2016consolidating}\cite{yan2018carousel}\cite{zhang2018building} (in contrast to to layering one on top of another).
-The sharding technique has been used in both permissionless (e.g., Elastico \cite{luu2016secure}, OmniLedger \cite{kokoris2018omniledger} and Ethereum 2 \cite{Shardchains}) and permissioned blockchains (e.g., AHL \cite{dang2018towards}, Blockplane \cite{nawab2019blockplane}, and SharPer \cite{amiri2019sharper}). \ifnextend Sharding approaches, however, do not benefit from the hierarchical structure of wide area networks, process cross-shard transactions with high latency, and do not address mobility. \fi \ifextend However, sharding has several shortcomings that make it inappropriate to be used in wide area networks.
-First, sharding approaches maintain data shards mainly on cloud servers (far from edge devices) and do not benefit from the hierarchical structure of wide area networks, resulting in increased latency.
-Second, sharding approaches either use a flattened approach, e.g., SharPer \cite{amiri2019sharper}, or a coordinator-based approach, e.g., AHL \cite{dang2018towards} to process cross-shard transactions where in both approaches, as explained earlier, the far network distance either between the involved shards (in the flattened approach) or between the coordinator and involved shards (in the coordinator-based approach) results in high latency.
+\ifextend The sharding technique has been used in both permissionless, e.g., Elastico \cite{luu2016secure}, OmniLedger \cite{kokoris2018omniledger} and Ethereum 2 \cite{Shardchains}, and permissioned blockchains, e.g., AHL \cite{dang2018towards}, Chainspace \cite{al2017chainspace}, SharPer \cite{amiri2021sharper} and Blockplane \cite{nawab2019blockplane}.
+However, sharding has several shortcomings that make it inappropriate to be used in wide area networks.
+First, sharding approaches maintain data shards mainly on centralized cloud servers which can have large network distances from edge devices.
+Traditional sharding assumes a flat hierarchy and does not leverage the inherent hierarchical structure of the Internet to optimize for low latency communication.
+Second, sharding either use a flattened approach, e.g., SharPer \cite{amiri2021sharper}, or a coordinator-based approach, e.g., AHL \cite{dang2018towards} to process cross-shard transactions where in both approaches, as explained earlier, the far network distance either between the involved shards (in the flattened approach) or between the coordinator and involved shards (in the coordinator-based approach) results in high latency.
 Third, while many edge devices in wide area networks are mobile, mobility has not been addressed in sharding solutions.

 GeoBFT \cite{gupta2020resilientdb}, as another scalability solution, maintains the entire ledger on every node and orders each transaction within only a single cluster to reduce the latency of cross-cluster transactions.
 After ordering every transaction, however, all clusters need to communicate with each other to enable other clusters to update their ledgers and execute transactions, resulting in high latency. \fi